SAR Technology: 'Incident Commander V5' Software

 When Sam did not return for an evening engagement in Vancouver on Saturday night his family and friends became concerned.
 However

 Sam was fairly well equipped, as he had taken a tent, sleeping bag and was wearing good outdoor clothing.
 He had also advised his friends to wait one extra day, in case he was delayed, before calling the police.
-After waiting an anxious day by Sunday afternoon Samuel had still not returned, and so, with low cloud still clinging to the mountains, the police were notified and Whistler SAR asked to respond.
+After waiting an anxious day by Sunday afternoon Samuel had still not returned, and so, with low cloud still clinging to the mountains, the police were notified and a SAR response initiated..

-On Monday 23rd August the bad weather continued and Whistler SAR attempted to deploy ground teams into the Brandywine search area.
+On Monday 23rd August the bad weather continued and local responders attempted to deploy ground teams into the Brandywine search area.
 Thick clouds hampered their search efforts while also severely restricting the searching of the alpine region from the air.
 Sam's family and friends were interviewed and a number of alternative potential destinations in the area were identified.
-Late in the afternoon the ground search teams returned to their Whistler SAR base, reporting only 10 meter visibility in the rugged Brandywine region.
+Late in the afternoon the ground search teams returned to the Command Post, reporting only 10 meter visibility in the rugged Brandywine region.

 Brandywine Search Area Map

-Early Wednesday evening two experienced Search Manager's from Lions Bay SAR and the North Shore Rescue arrived to provide additional planning and organizational support to this challenging search operation.
-A four computer network running the 'Incident Commander' software was installed at the Whistler SAR base to handle the expanding planning, logistic and operational aspects of the search.
+SAR Technology-Advanced Mission Support arrived early Wednesday evening to provide additional planning and organizational support to this challenging search operation.
+A four computer network running 'Incident Commander Pro' was installed at the Command Post to handle the advanced planning, logistic and operational aspects of the search.

 Sam Black (at center) on the NW Brandywine Glacier

-At 0770 hours on Thursday 26th August twenty-six skilled searchers were checked-in and briefed on their computer-generated alpine search assignments.
-A helicopter was dispatched to the Brandywine range and North Shore Rescue's 4-wheel drive mobile Command Post located alongside a Weatherhaven tent at the trailhead in the lower Brandywine valley.
+At 0770 hours on Thursday 26th August twenty-six skilled responders were checked-in and briefed on their Optimized Mission assignments.
+A helicopter was dispatched to the Brandywine range and a 4-wheel drive mobile Command Post located alongside a Weatherhaven tent at the trailhead in the lower Brandywine valley.

 Searchers took advantage of a brief early morning lifting of the cloud to fly into the Brandywine area but by 0800 hours the cloud was once again descending over the mountain range.
 The new search assignments generally accessed the range via the upper Brandywine Valley.